VISIT

 Admission: Free, Donations Welcome

-If you would like to schedule a museum tour outside opening hours or season, please
+To schedule a museum tour outside opening hours or season,

-The Museum is located at 218 N Main Street in Hailey Idaho, in the center of the scenic Wood River Valley.
-From the early Native inhabitants to booming mining towns, and now a thriving tourist destination for skiing and outdoor recreation, Blaine County is rich in history and community.
+Located at 218 N Main Street in Hailey, Idaho, in the center of the scenic Wood River Valley.
+From early settlement to booming mining towns to world-class destination for outdoor recreation, Blaine County is rich in history and natural beauty.

-On permanent display at Blaine County Historical Museum are exhibits of the settling and early industry of the Wood River Valley, and the notable people and places of Blaine County that make up our rich history.
+On permanent display at the Blaine County Historical Museum are exhibits of the settlers, early industry of the Wood River Valley, and notable people and places of Blaine County.

 Mining